Adhesive bonding of semiconductor wafers: Overview

 The most established adhesives are polymers that enable connections of different materials at temperatures ≤ 200 °C. Due to these low process temperature metal electrodes, electronics and various micro-structures can be integrated on the wafer.
 The structuring of polymers as well as the realization of cavities over movable elements are possible using photolithography or dry etching.

-The hardening conditions depend on the used materials.
+The hardening conditions depend on the materials used.
 Hardening of the adhesives are possible: